 If the brand’s name sounds familiar to you, fret not: it’s not a case of deja vu: there indeed was such watchmaking company before it was devoured in 2007 by Frank Muller: another watchmaking specialist that tried to expand their portfolio by acquiring smaller brands (about a year ago they even bought Luch Watch Plant based in Minsk, Belarus hoping for government incentives and who knows what else.)
-At some point in time, Frank Muller got into financial troubles, Martin Braun as a brand seized to exist, while Martin Braun as a person moved on (yes, he literally moved on from Germany to Switzerland) and established a new watchmaking company MHO AG (Manufacture Horlogere Obwalden) that is now based in Lucerne area.
+At some point in time, Frank Muller got into financial troubles, Martin Braun as a brand seized to exist, while Martin Braun as a person moved on (yes, the man literally moved on from Germany to Switzerland) and established a new watchmaking company MHO AG (Manufacture Horlogere Obwalden) that is now based in Lucerne area.

 Although current economic climate doesn’t seem to favor the emergence of new brands, the master watchmaker has invested about two years of his life in designing his own movement, is now ready to take the risk.